 - 7. Self-explanatory. - 8.
 The No. 5 member may move from side to side to give captain more area when team is connected by the team line as long as he/she does not pull or give line.
 All team members must hold or be attached to the team line at all times while traveling.
 If taglines are used between team members and the team line, they shall be no longer than 3 feet in length. - 9.
 Stoppings, doors, regulators, and barricades require construction of temporary stoppings by a team before a team may make openings in the pre-existing stoppings, doors, etc. Doors shall not be opened without prior knowledge of the effects of the mine ventilation system, unless a temporary stopping has been erected.
-Regulators shall not be opened without prior knowledge of the effects of the mine ventilation system, unless a temporary stopping has been erected.
 Regulators shall not be opened without prior knowledge of the effects of the mine ventilation system, unless a temporary regulator has been erected.
 This does not apply to existing check curtains used to direct the air current.
 When retreating out of a barricade or coming back through a stopping where an air lock has been erected, it will not be necessary to air lock on the way out, if this will not change any existing ventilation. - 10.
 During a ventilation change, a curtain that directs airflow is required to be upgraded to a temporary barricade, seal, or stopping and must be fastened at top and sides. - 11.
 Teams must inform the official in charge before changing the ventilation or electric power, and such things as explosive gases and the safety of trapped miners and rescue personnel must be considered.
 Teams do not have to exit the mine to change power or ventilation.
 Teams can inform the fresh air base attendant by approved communication devices available, and the fresh air base attendant must inform the official in charge before changing ventilation or electric power.
 Informing the official in charge of the fresh air base does not relieve the team of the responsibility of their decision. - 12.
 Survivor must be secured to stretcher by at least two bandages or straps, one around trunk of body and one around legs, covered with blanket, and placed so as not to crimp air hoses.
 (Hands of unconscious person must be secured.) - 13.
 The maximum discount (4) will be assessed for each patient, as follows: - a.
-This will be based on a rapid head to toe initial assessment of the patient as described in the Eleventh current first aid rules Edition of Brady "Emergency Medical Responder First on the Scene," Chapter 13. - b.
-If any immediate life threating injuries are found on any patient, treatment will be administered per the appropriate chapter in the Eleventh Edition of Brady "Emergency Medical Responder - First on the Scene."
-Current first aid rules.
+This will be based on an initial assessment of the patient as described in the current first aid rules. - a.
+For field purposes, teams will only be required to check airway, breathing, circulation, and immediate life threats of the initial assessment in the current first aid rules. - b.
+If any immediate life threating injuries are found on any patient, treatment will be administered per the appropriate chapter in the current first aid rules.
 Teams shall carry adequate materials to cover life threating injuries as listed in the current first aid rules.